BlackWtea/Knows/README.md

 # Knows
-all kinds of knowledge that java engineer maybe need
+Knowledge required by a java engineer